Perhaps the best way to introduce this book is to recall the first encounter I had

 I talked to

-the seat of some impenetrable joy, and I heard more of his scientific ideas, and that he was a retired Air Force Colonel, and a scholarly man of some research and wise counsel, and also sometimes a fully loaded conspiratologist.
+to be the seat of some impenetrable joy, and I heard more of his scientific ideas as the occasion merited.
+As it turned out, he was a retired Air Force Colonel, and a scholarly sort, of some research and wise counsel, and also sometimes a fully loaded conspiratologist.

 Among other things, he maintained that NASA had never landed any man on the Moon, nor any rover on Mars, and that all their deep space missions "were billion dollar'd Judeo-Masonic frauds", as he called them, and egregious hoaxes.

 He would quote Aeschylus, for example, that "one who is just of his own free will shall not lack for happiness, and will never come to utter ruin".
 Somehow from him it did not sound too awkward.

 "The power is his, the regiment of stars,